3 Things You Should Know about Life Settlements

 - Get the best offer– Not all states require the life settlement company to put their offer in writing, so you should insist on this.
 If you are working with a life settlement broker, make sure they are getting bids from more than one or two buyers and are providing the same information about your policy to each buyer.

-3. Life Settlement Companies and Brokers Must Be Licensed
+3. Must Life Settlement Companies and Brokers Be Licensed?
+Yes

 In 43 states, life settlement companies and brokers are required be licensed.
 This means they must be licensed by the state's insurance department where you live.
 It also means they must use state-approved forms and must keep your personal information confidential.
 All of these laws are designed to protect you when you are considering selling your life insurance policy – a valuable asset.